 NextGen EHR Software is a high quality Health IT solution designed for medical practices looking for an integrated medical software suite featuring electronic health records (EHR), practice management, and revenue cycle mana... read more

-Other than this, the speech therapists need some unique features for their practices.
+Other than this, speech therapists need some unique features for their practices.
 They have complex document management needs.
 They also want to follow the American Speech-Language-Hearing Association’s (ASHA) guidelines.

 The software must contain pre-loaded G-codes and modifiers to automate PQRS reports.
 Speech-language pathologists (SLPs) can avoid Medicare Part B payment penalties with the Medicare Physician Quality Reporting System (PQRS) measures.